 I’m not sure where the original watercolour of this one has got to!
 So I had to scan this in from a colour print, from one of my home made books.
 If you are interested in writing haiku, and unsure of where to begin, you may find my post, “About Haiku and Tips on writing them” helpful.

-*I use my finger to draw and paint on the screen, rather than use a stylus.
+*I draw and paint with my finger on the screen, rather than use a stylus.